Bridgend County Borough Council: Leadership

-Party with majority control in bold
+The role of mayor is largely ceremonial in Bridgend, with political leadership instead provided by the leader of the council.
+The leaders since 1996 have been:

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to May 2025, the composition of the council was:

+Thirteen of the independent councillors form the "Bridgend County Independents" group.
+Plaid Cymru and seven of the independent councillors sit together as the "Democratic Alliance".
+The other two independent councillors do not belong to a group.
+The next election is due in 2027.

 Elections

 Since 2012, elections take place every five years.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Prior to the May 2008 elections Bridgend Council was run by a coalition of Liberal Democrat, Conservative, Plaid Cymru and Independent councillors.
 After the election the leadership returned to the Labour Party, led by councillor Mel Nott.

 The council elections on 5 May 2017 saw Labour lose its majority control of the council with, for example, three of the four Brackla seats being taken by the Conservatives from Labour.
 Keith Edwards and Ross Thomas, who'd been deselected by Labour for voting against the proposed local authority merger, won as Independents in Maesteg.

-In May 2022 Labour regained a majority and control of the council, though their majority was reduced following the Bridgend Central by-election on 11 August.
+In May 2022, Labour regained a majority and control of the council, though their majority was reduced following the Bridgend Central by-election on 11 August.

 Premises

 The council is based at the Civic Offices on Angel Street in Bridgend, on the banks of the River Ogmore (Afon Ogwr).
 The building was built in 1986 for the council's predecessor, Ogwr Borough Council.